arturops/talk-to-your-pdf/README.md

 ## 🏅Credits and Thanks

-- Thanks to Alireza Parandeh's book[Building Generative AI Services with FastAPI](https://learning.oreilly.com/library/view/building-generative-ai) to help me understand how to make async tasks and leverage FastAPI on LLM apps.
+- Thanks to Alireza Parandeh's book [Building Generative AI Services with FastAPI](https://learning.oreilly.com/library/view/building-generative-ai) to help me understand how to make async tasks and leverage FastAPI on LLM apps.

 - Thanks to [tonykipkemboi](https://github.com/tonykipkemboi/ollama_pdf_rag) for the inspiration and some of the RAG and UI code to get started.